 4 Project Name Special Code Enforcement Target Area Low- and Moderate-Income Areas Goals Supported Sustain and Strengthen Neighborhoods Needs Addressed Households with Housing Problems Funding CDBG: \$240,000 Description Eligibility Citation: 24 CFR 570.202 (c) - Code Enforcement National Objective Citation: 24 CFR 570.208 (a)(1) - Low Mod Area Benefit Funding will be used to support two (2) full-time Code Enforcement Officers (CEO) for all the CDBG districts and the replacement of one (1) aging Code Enforcement vehicle used for CDBG Officers in the fleet.
 As the City ages, certain areas within the City of Huntington Beach need ongoing, proactive property maintenance inspections by code enforcement to maintain a safe, habitable living environment.
 Thus, with continued code enforcement efforts and education, the quality of life and housing standards are maintained.
 The Code Enforcement Program benefits the community overall by working to upgrade the housing stock within deteriorating/ deteriorated areas.
-Target Date 6/30/2021 Estimate the number and type of families that will benefit from the proposed activities 600 housing units Location Description Low- and Moderate-Income Areas Planned Activities Same as description.
+Target Date 6/30/2021 Estimate the number and type of families that 600 housing units will benefit from the proposed activities Location Description Low- and Moderate-Income Areas Planned Activities Same as description.

+5 Project Name Acquisition/Rehabilitation/New Construction Affordable Housing Program

+Target Area Citywide

+Goals Supported Preserve Existing and Create New Affordable

+Housing

+Needs Addressed Households with Housing Problems

+Funding HOME: \$2,399,881

+Description Eligibility Citation: 24 CFR 92.205(a)(1) -

+Acquisition/Rehabilitation/New Construction

-5 Project Name Acquisition/Rehabilitation/New Construction Affordable Housing Program Target Area Citywide Goals Supported Preserve Existing and Create New Affordable Housing Needs Addressed Households with Housing Problems Funding HOME: \$1,304,348 Description Eligibility Citation: 24 CFR 92.205(a)(1) - Acquisition/Rehabilitation/New Construction National Objective Citation: 24 CFR 570.208(a)(3) - Low Mod Housing Benefit The City has approximately \$1.3 million in FY 2020/21 to provide gap financing for the development of affordable housing.
+National Objective Citation: 24 CFR 570.208(a)(3) -

+Low Mod Housing Benefit

+The City has approximately \$2.4 million in FY 2020/21 to provide gap financing for the development of affordable housing.
 The City must use a portion of these funds on developing affordable housing with a local community housing development organization (CHDO).

-Target Date June 30, 2021 Estimate the number and type of families that will Approximately 6 HOME units can be developed benefit from the proposed activities with HOME funds.
-Units will be restricted to low- and moderate-income households.
+Target Date June 30, 2021

+Estimate the number and type of families that will Approximately 10 HOME units can be developed

+benefit from the proposed activities with HOME funds.
+Units will be restricted to low-

+and moderate-income households.

 Location Description To be determined.

 Planned Activities Same as description.

-6 Project Name Interval House Tenant Based Rental Assistance (TBRA) Program
+6 Project Name Tenant Based Rental Assistance (TBRA) Program

 Target Area Citywide

 Goals Supported Preserve Existing and Create New Affordable

 Housing

 Needs Addressed Households with Housing Problems

-Funding HOME: \$175,000
+Funding HOME: \$900,000

-Description Eligibility Citation: 24 CFR 92.205(a)(1) - Tenant Based Rental Assistance National Objective Citation: 24 CFR 570.208(a)(3) - Low Mod Housing Benefit The City will continue working with Interval House
+Description Eligibility Citation: 24 CFR 92.205(a)(1) - Tenant Based Rental Assistance National Objective Citation: 24 CFR 570.208(a)(3) - Low Mod Housing Benefit

-to provide 20 households with short and medium- term rental assistance as well as housing relocation and stabilization services.
+The City will continue working with TBRA service providers to provide 60 households with short and medium-term rental assistance as well as housing relocation and stabilization services.
+Households affected by the COVID-19 pandemic are also eligible for the TBRA Program.

 Target Date 06/30/2022

-Estimate the number and type of families that will 20 households
+Estimate the number and type of families that will 60 households

 benefit from the proposed activities

 Location Description Citywide.

 Planned Activities Same as description.